emard/ulx3s-bin/README.md

 [Lattice Diamond](http://www.latticesemi.com/latticediamond).
 This project is helpful on how to convert Lattice diamond RPM package to [Lattice Diamond for Ubuntu](https://github.com/EnJens/lattice-diamond-3.10-ubuntu).
+Here is also a set of [scripts to fix Diamond on Debian](/fpga/diamond), for a semi-automatic use, some system administration knowledge is required.

 FPGA Opensource Synthesis tools are available for ECP5.
 Fully functional and tested on ULX3S boards.
 A wonderful set of examples for ULX3S